Haibo-Zhou/NetInfo/README.md

 # Overview
-NetInfo is an interview takeHome test I received recently, it is an iOS app and is written in Swift5.
+NetInfo is an Nework tools could retrieve network parameters, also it is a interview takeHome test I received recently.
+Well, it is an iOS app and is written in Swift5.

 #### Requirements:
-iOS 12+, as Apple's `Network` framework is a newer one than `Reachability`, which requires iOS >= 12.
+iOS 12+, as Apple's `Network` framework is a newer one than `Reachability`, which requires iOS >= 12. macOS 10.14+

 #### Libary & Framework used:
 - UIKit